Talent Bridge

 Support innovative projects that advance the scientific understanding and application of longevity research.

-Facilitate their transition to the U.S. through financial support and visa facilitation.
+Facilitate their transition to the U.S. through introductions, provide financial and visa support

 How does it work?

-Participants are selected based on a proposal submission, where they are invited to present project ideas aligned with the mission of Norn Group.
+Participants are selected through a proposal process.
+Each candidate presents a project idea aligned with Norn Group's mission, which must be approved by the Talent Bridge Selection Committee before the award proceeds.
 An ideal candidate is one that has and will continue demonstrate ambition and dedication towards pushing the aging field forward.

 How can I participate?

-Interested candidates can formally apply by submitting a project proposal outlining their work and its relevance to aging research (see form below).
-Candidates may also be invited to apply for the program based on their existing relationship with Norn Group.
+Apply by submitting a project proposal outlining your work and its relevance to aging research (form below).
+You may also be invited based on an existing relationship with Norn Group.

-They will then be invited to join the Nexus community to further establish project milestones/deliverables based on their project’s desired output and impact to receive the award.
+Approved candidates are expected to join the Nexus community, further establish and complete project milestones and deliverables tied to their award.
 Direct outreach may be considered for exceptional candidates interested in, or already working on relevant projects.

 Project Proposals